conestack/node.ext.ldap/README.rst

 rdn
     The attribute representing the RDN of the node (mandatory)
-    XXX: get rid off, should be detected automatically
+    XXX: get rid of, should be detected automatically

 Reserved attrmap keys for Users: